Coleco stands for: COnnecticut

 E.g. USA, Canada, England, Ireland (ADAM), Taiwan and Hong Kong.

-with Nintendo's president Hiroshi Yamauchi about the rights to Donkey
+and Nintendo president Hiroshi Yamauchi met to discuss the rights to the

 Yamauchi demanded to Coleco within 24 hours to pay $ 200.000,- and $ 2,-

 for each sold game in royality.

 Bromley called home and Greenberg said: "If the game really is that good

 as you say, then let us go for it".